-Prerequisite: Successful completion of LOGISTICS SUP-PLY CHAIN MANGT 1-2 Course ID: 172621 / 172622 learned in the previous three courses as they consider environmental impact, selecting business partners in a global and domestic chain, information technology and decisions regardneed to balance dependability and resource outlay in meeting customer demands around decision-making skills as they tackle issues related to transportation, distribution networks
+This advanced course allows students to see the implications of all the concepts they learned in the previous three courses as they consider environmental impact, selecting business partners in a global and domestic chain, information technology and decisions regarding e-commerce.
+Students explore the ongoing need to balance dependability and resource outlay in meeting customer demands around the world.
+Projects will expand students' decision-making skills as they tackle issues related to transportation, distribution networks and manufacturing.